 “I think it is certainly important to work towards good grades in college.
 What is interesting about many college students, however, is that they tend to be supremely critical of themselves and their work while also believing that those around them are having an easy time of it (as they say: “winning at life”).

 The intensity of self-criticism, and the anxiety cycle with which it is connected, frequently causes students not to reach their potential.
 I will often describe it to the students with whom I work as “white knuckling” their approach to academic work.

-We – along with the Learning Assistance Center and the Office of Academic Advising – typically advise students to take a more balanced approach to their studies.
+The University Counseling Center – along with the Learning Assistance Center and the Office of Academic Advising – typically advises students to take a more balanced approach to their studies.
 Take breaks intentionally to engage in healthy self-care.
 This is different from procrastinating; it is refreshing yourself and recharging yourself so you can be better able to approach the work with a good mindset.

 We also challenge students’ thinking about what they “have” to make grade wise.
 We ask them to consider “what if I ‘only’ got a B or a C?”
 What would really happen in my life?
 Does it really have bad/irreversible/critical consequences?

 The point of that exercise is not to encourage a student to have a goal of a B or a C. The intent is to challenge the unrealistic and damaging perfectionism that many students have, and which actually hinders the student’s best work.

 If students can loosen their grip on their academic selves, what they often find is that their best self can come through.”

 Over the years I have heard students express that they fear their loved ones’ anger, disappointment, punishment, or withholding of affection (or tuition) because of grades.
 I’d argue that what your students need in a discussion of grades is your understanding and empathy.

 So Deac families, here is how you can really help your students.

 Focus less on the letter grade and more on the effort.